 NOTE: To test a P0135: Heated Oxygen Sensor Circuit Malfunction Bank 1 Sensor 1 trouble code, take a look at this tutorial: Oxygen Sensor Heater Test -P0135 (1999-2000 2.5L Grand Vitara).

-Bank 2 Sensor 1 Oxygen Sensor
+Circuit Descriptions of Bank 2 Sensor 1 Oxygen Sensor

 The Bank 2 Sensor 1 oxygen sensor has a total of 4 wires sticking out of it.
 2 of the 4 wires feed power and ground to its heater element.
 The other 2 are for the oxygen sensing part of the sensor.